apietrelli/myVCF/docs/index.rst

 Welcome to **myVCF** manual page

 myVCF is a user-friendly platform that helps end-users, without programming skills, to analyze and visualize mutations in an easy and flexible manner.
+Helping decision making for further downstream analysis.

 myVCF will manage `VCF (Variant Call Format)  <http://www.internationalgenome.org/wiki/Analysis/vcf4.0/>`_ file that is the standard format for storing mutation data coming from different sources that used NGS technology (Whole Exome/Genome sequencing, Public database...)